Laura Iñiguez, Content Manager at Hirebook

 A survey by Gallup pointed out that “Workplace recognition motivates, provides a sense of accomplishment and makes employees feel valued for their work.
-Recognition not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention.”
-As a manager, keeping up employee morale is part of the deal, and recognizing your employees’ hard work won’t take up much of your time.
+Recognition not only boosts individual employee engagement but it also has been found to increase productivity and loyalty to the company, leading to higher retention.”
+As a manager, keeping up positive and high employee morale is part of the deal, and recognizing your employees’ hard work won’t take up much of your time.

 So, focus on the good things!
 When someone is doing a great job, praise them and share their accomplishments on your Slack Channels or by email with the rest of the team.

-When you recognize your team’s efforts, they feel valued, and it creates a positive ripple effect among other colleagues and even influences customer satisfaction and a healthy work environment.
+When you recognize your team’s efforts and professional skills, they feel valued, and it creates a positive ripple effect among other colleagues and even influences customer satisfaction and a healthy work environment.

 Be careful though, don’t just praise for the sake of praising or it may come off a little phoney.
 Be genuine when congratulating someone and also, be honest with your employees if you want to share some feedback or constructive criticism.
 Not everyone performs at their best all the time and, as humans, we make a lot of mistakes.
 Take the time to provide elaborated feedback to your employees and find out if there’s something they’re lacking, you may be able to help more than you thought and get better results.